Pro Plancio: Outcome and reception

-An ancient commentary (scholia) on the Pro Plancio was preserved in the Bobbio palimpsest (Codex Ambrosianus), a late fifth-century manuscript overwritten in the seventh century with an account of the Council of Chalcedon.
+Ancient critical annotations (scholia) on the Pro Plancio were preserved in the Bobbio palimpsest (Codex Ambrosianus), a late fifth-century manuscript overwritten in the seventh century with an account of the Council of Chalcedon.
 (Note: La Bua 2019.
 For the Codex Ambrosianus name, and a more detailed discussion, see Wunder 1830.)
 The commentary is generally believed to have been assembled in the third or fourth century CE, possibly by a scholiast named Volcacius, (Note: Volcacius is mentioned as a scholiast on Cicero's works by Jerome, who lived from the middle of the fourth century until 420, and may himself be identical with Vulcatius Terentianus, a teacher of rhetoric mentioned in the late antique Historia Augusta.) and to be a summary of a longer commentary dating to the second century, which may itself have drawn on a first-century work.
 The speech was known to the fourteenth-century humanist Petrarch, and frequently attested after his death.

 Around forty manuscripts containing the Pro Plancio were known by the end of the nineteenth century, though in 1897 H. W. Auden judged that all but two were "of little use in establishing the text".
 The older of the two manuscripts was written in the eleventh century, and is known by the siglum T after Tegernsee Abbey in Bavaria, where it was discovered.
 T was lost during the 1795 French invasion of Bavaria, but rediscovered in Paris by Johann Georg Baiter in 1853.
 (Note: Auden 1897.
 For the date, see "Charles Theodore, Elector of the Palatinate") The second, known as the Codex Erfurtensis (E) or Codex Thuringicus (after its previous location in Erfurt and ownership by the Thuringian Peter Suffrid), dates to the twelfth century, and collates Ciceronian texts from various sources.
 Both T and E probably derive their texts of the Pro Plancio from a single original, which in turn probably descends from an edition of Cicero's works made in the ninth or tenth century.
 T and E are generally considered the most authoritative manuscripts, though for her 1981 recension of the manuscripts of the Pro Plancio, Elżbieta Olechowska identified a total corpus of 154 manuscripts; she followed the 1911 edition of Albert Clark in considering two additional manuscripts – F, a fourteenth-century manuscript from Florence, and C^{1}, a fifteenth-century manuscript held in Cambridge – among the most useful.
 (Note: Olechowska 1981.
 Clark's edition is Clark 1911.)